 “So, the virus — that little spiky thing you’ve seen by now — might still stick to you, but the genetic material inside will be fragmented and will not have the correct machinery to replicate.”

 The research team enlisted Kim Bothi, former global engineering director and now executive director of UD’s Center for Hybrid, Active, and Responsive Materials, to help think through ways to scale the project.
 She, too, has firefighting and emergency medical technician experience, not to mention expertise in integrating new ideas across a global spectrum.

 Bothi used her global expertise and relationships to recruit volunteers across the world to translate the build instructions into multiple languages with regional-specific information.
-So far, the directions have been translated in French, Spanish, Portuguese, Russian and German.
-To-date, the build plans have been accessed over 1,060 times from users in 52 countries.
+So far, the directions have been translated into French, Spanish, Portuguese, Russian, and German.
+To date, the build plans have been accessed over 1,060 times by users in 52 countries.

 In a perfect world, Bothi would like to see academic and research institutions working hand-in-hand with hospital systems to collaboratively put these off-the-shelf systems in place where they are needed.

 Kenya, for example, is a country in sub-Saharan Africa that has a fairly robust system for healthcare.
 Yet, the country is still facing incredible shortages of PPE just like here in the United States.

 “The bigger benefit will be translating this to other areas of the world, where they don’t have the resources,” said Gleghorn.

 The team published their method in a paper in the journal Global Health: Science and Practice.